NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 :c6i.24xlarge: us-east-1f
 :c6i.32xlarge: us-east-2b us-east-1f us-east-2a

-.. rubric:: What does GCP resource GVNIC and Tier_1 flags represent?
+** What does GCP resource GVNIC and Tier_1 flags represent?
   :name: what-does-gcp-resource-gvnic-and-tier_1-flags-represent

 Tier1 is the 100gbps network.
 GVNIC is a high performance